 Nodding it off, she directed her attention back to Vesper, who was at the table to her left.
-She had edged herself far from Dmitri, who looked like he was thinking a wee bit hard.
+She had edged herself far from Dmitri, who looked like he was thinking too hard about something.

 Vesper’s eyes widened when Dmitri suddenly spoke.

 Vesper snorted unattractively to show her disgust.
-“I can only wonder how many witches you’ve used that one on.”
+“I wonder how many witches you’ve used that one on.”

 Dmitri frowned, obviously expecting a better response.
 “Just you, honestly.
-I was only trying to be a bit charming.”
+I was just trying to make conversation.”

 “Yes, well, you’re better off not trying at all.”

-Narcissa laughed, intrigued by the failed attempt of conversation she was witnessing.
+Narcissa laughed, intrigued by the failed attempt at conversation she was witnessing.
 Her smile, however, ceased when her eyes fell on Drew, who was intently staring across the room at Nixie.

 “She’s overreacting a bit, isn’t she?”
 Drew asked, not taking his eyes off of her.